christianrondeau/vimcastle/README.md

 * Launch with `:Vimcastle`
 * Launch in dedicated mode with `:Vimcastle!` (overrides display settings, quits with `q`)
 * Launch from command line: `vim -c 'Vimcastle!'`

+## Features

+* Randomly generated enemies, events, characters and weapons
+* Find weapons, armor, items along your way
+* Special events that may increase your health, your strength
+* Fight, use items, gain XP and level up
+* High scores

 ## Contributions